Yilmaz4/Hydrobox/README.md

 - Ninja
 - C++ compiler (GCC, Clang, MSVC, etc.)

-Clone the repository with `--recurse-submodules`
+Clone the repository with `--recurse-submodules`, then go into the directory
 ```
 git clone --recurse-submodules https://github.com/Yilmaz4/Hydrobox.git
+cd Hydrobox
 ```

 Generate the build files with CMake and build